kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

     - Affects the pokemon's unmodified Attack, Defense, Speed, and Special when it gets sent into battle.
 	- If a stat is less than 8/3rds its level, then add its level to that stat.
   - There is a slight chance that the shimmer will manifest on applicable enemy trainer pokemon.
-  - Certain select enemy trainers will always manifest the shimmer on their applicable pokemon.
+  - Certain boss-like enemy trainers will always manifest the shimmer on their applicable pokemon.

 #Trainer-Aiding Features